Yesterday's Hero (John Paul Young song): Reception

-In April 1975, Molly Meldrum wrote in his Listener In-TV column "Now, if this record is not a hit all over the Australia then I'll burn my Beatles collection".
+In April 1975, Molly Meldrum wrote in his Listener In-TV column "Now, if this record is not a hit all over Australia then I'll burn my Beatles collection".

 Cash Box magazine said "Heavy guitar riffs compliment the wailing vocal of John Paul as he rocks and rolls.
 Catchy lyrics and raunchy beat will incense copy artists who didn't think of it first."

+Bay City Rollers covered the song in 1976 on their album Dedication.
+It was released as a single and hit #54 on the Billboard Hot 100 chart.